 3.Visual Studio Code

 Visual studio code is a FOSS code editor and debugger (IDE) that is developed and maintained by Microsoft.
 Like the rest of FOSS entries, it is hosted on GitHub and includes support for embedded Git control, code completion, syntax highlighting, code refactoring, and debugging.
-One of its standout features is its ability to create extensions to analyse code for static analysis.
+One of its standout features is its ability to create extensions to analyze code for static analysis.

 It comes with some default plugins but there are also thousands more of them available online which can be easily downloaded.
 The debugging feature is a real help and the GitHub integration very convenient.